wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 The only setting affecting this step is the `wordpress-install-dir` specific of [WordPress core installer](https://github.com/johnpbloch/wordpress-core-installer) which will tells Composer where to place WordPress files and folders.

 WP Starter will not proceed with other steps if this fails for any reason.

+### `FlushEnvCacheStep`

+This step will clear the environment cache file if found.
+See *"WordPress Integration"* chapter for more info about cached environment.

+There are no configuration affecting this step.

 ### `MuLoaderStep`